prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

 pytest #> OSError: reading from stdin while output is captured
 ```

 When the test file imports the code from the script, it will execute all code in the script's global scope, including the new code which asks for a user input.
 But it doesn't make sense for our automated test to ask a user for inputs.
 So we need a way to isolate the script's definition from its invocation.
-We can use a special convention (`if __name__ == "__main__"`) to check whether the file is being invoked from the command-line, or is being loaded from / imported into another file.
+We can use a special convention (`if __name__ == "__main__"`) to check whether the file is being invoked from the command-line, or is being loaded from / imported by another file.
 This allows us to distinguish between what should happen in each case, and prevents certain functionality from being executed when the script is imported as a module.
 For more details, see also [Custom Modules in Python](/notes/python/modules/README.md).

 Let's make that final change now: